tale-toul/Harbor/ansible/Readme.md

 ### SSH connection to the registry host

-The registry host is placed in a private subnet not directly accesible from the outside since it doesn't have a public name or IP address, only other hosts in the VPC can access it.
+The registry host is placed in a private subnet not directly accesible from the outside since it doesn't have a public name or IP address, only other hosts in the same VPC can access it using ssh.

 We are using a bastion host created in the public subnet to indirectly connect to the registry host both using ssh and ansible.
 This way we can run the ansible playbooks from